 2. De-Solve-It This is a dream come true when it comes to laundry stains.
 This is especially effective on oil stains.
 I spilled peanut butter on a thin silk shirt, and had a huge oil spot I couldn’t get out.
 Even after sitting for a few weeks, De-Solve-It got it out for me.
 I am a total fan now and have saved multiple shirts I thought would never be wearable again!
 You can order it HERE.

 2. Vinegar and Baking Soda freshens the wash!
 I might be guilty of leaving clothes in the washer for longer than I intended, and when that happens a cup of vinegar and 1/2 cup of baking soda will get that mildew scent out.
 It is also great for extra smelly athletic or work out clothes.
 A reader also loves

 3. Downy Unstoppables help everything smell clean!
 Not sure why yummy smelling clothes make me so happy, but these little balls you shake in the wash are worth the $ when you get your clothes out of the dryer and can’t stop sniffing them.
 Strong enough even for large loads of clothes.
 Grab them HERE.

 4. Iron Out gets red dirt, rust and blood out of your whites!
 If your child plays baseball or softball and you have no idea how to get the red dirt out of the white baseball pants, here is your answer.
-I did an entire post on it a few years ago and you can see all the details HERE.
+I did an entire post about how to clean white baseball pants a few years ago.

 5. OxyClean Versatile Stain Remover is amazing at getting out stains!
 Even stubborn ones or stains that have been sitting for way too long seem to come out with this option.
 It is actually really economical compared to the sprays that seem to go away so quickly.
 You can grab it HERE.